Virus (wrestler): Piratita Morgan and Damiancito El Guerrero (1992–1998)

-Amezquita had already begun working with Consejo Mundial de Lucha Libre (CMLL) before he lost the UWA World Featherweight Championship, and became CMLL Exclusive after dropping the title. in 1992 then-CMLL booker Antonio Peña left CMLL to form his own promotion, Asistencia Asesoría y Administración (AAA); Peña had been the mastermind behind the CMLL Minis division and most of the Minis in CMLL decided to leave with Peña.
+Amezquita had already begun working with Consejo Mundial de Lucha Libre (CMLL) before he lost the UWA World Featherweight Championship, becoming exclusive to CMLL after dropping the title. in 1992, then-CMLL booker Antonio Peña left CMLL to form his own promotion, Asistencia Asesoría y Administración (AAA); Peña had been the mastermind behind the CMLL Minis division, and most of the Minis in CMLL decided to leave with Peña.
 Amezquita and a number of other wrestlers were brought in to replenish the division.
 Working in the Mini division does not mean that Amezquita has dwarfism, it is not uncommon for very short wrestlers to work in the "Mini" division in Mexico.
 Ricardo Amezquita was one of the wrestlers brought into CMLL to replenish the division after losing most of their workers and was given the ring persona of Piratita Morgan, a mini version of Pirata Morgan who worked in CMLL at the time and replaced the original Piratita Morgan that had left CMLL to join AAA.
 He often accompanied members of Los Bucaneros (Pirata Morgan and Rey Bucanero) to the ring, and would interfere on their behalf.
-Due to CMLL's policy of not having regular sized and Mini-Estrellas compete in the same match Piratita Morgan never officially teamed up with the rest of the "Bucaneros".
-In 1994 Pirata Morgan left CMLL to join AAA as well, negating the need to have the smaller version of the character working for CMLL.
+Due to CMLL's policy of not having regular sized and Mini-Estrellas compete in the same match, Piratita Morgan never officially teamed up with the rest of the "Bucaneros".
+In 1994, Pirata Morgan left CMLL to join AAA as well, negating the need to have the smaller version of the character working for CMLL.